Linlu233/ASLAM-SSAF/README.md

 EPIC-Fuse enhances the structural branch through residual graph convolution, a dual GATv2–GCN structural encoder, and a lightweight bidirectional selective-scan-style mixer.
 For each candidate edge, the model constructs pair-token sequences using attribute endpoints, structural endpoints, branch summaries, cross-branch discrepancy statistics, endpoint-mean statistics, and heuristic priors.
 These tokens are then processed through attention-based and state-space-inspired fusion modules.
 In addition, an edge-wise adaptive gate is introduced to dynamically balance the stable base path and the enhanced expert path, improving both prediction performance and model robustness.

-Under the retained five-dataset local evaluation protocol, EPIC-Fuse improves the average AUC from 0.9469 to 0.9525 and the average AP from 0.9505 to 0.9573 compared with the local ASLAM baseline.
+Under the retained six-dataset local evaluation protocol, EPIC-Fuse improves the average AUC from 0.9469 to 0.9525 and the average AP from 0.9505 to 0.9573 compared with the ASLAM baseline.
 It also ranks first in the corresponding 13-model local comparison.
 Ablation studies, training dynamics and t-SNE visualizations further demonstrate the effectiveness of multi-scale structural enhancement and selective state-space attention fusion within the bounded evaluation setting.

 ## Model Architecture